-This commitment governs the day-to-day activities of the Company, channels its leadership role in its various areas of activity, focuses its strategy of maximising social dividends and guides the ethical behaviour of all personnel participating in the daily construction of Iberdrola's business enterprise, starting with its management body.
+This commitment governs the day-to-day activities of the Company, channels its leadership role in its various areas of activity, focuses its strategy of maximising the social dividend and guides the ethical behaviour of all personnel participating in the daily construction of Iberdrola's business enterprise, starting with its management body.

-The Board of Directors has found proper decision-making and a clear commitment to the corporate values are two of the main principles determining the performance of companies, particularly in the energy sector: all of them can choose similar businesses, markets and technologies, but their performance is different, based on the principal differentiating elements of talent, efforts, creativity, leadership and the ability to translate one's commitment into a mission, vision and values.
+The Board of Directors has found that proper strategic decision-making and a clear commitment to the corporate values are two of the main factors determining the performance of companies, particularly in the energy sector: all of them can choose similar businesses, markets and technologies, but their performance is different, based on the principal differentiating elements of talent, effort, creativity, leadership and the ability to give shape to the commitment to one's Purpose and Values.

 Within this context, the basic principles governing this Director Remuneration Policy are the following:

-a) Provide suitable remuneration for the dedication and responsibility assumed by the directors, in line with the market remuneration paid by companies with comparable capitalisation, size, ownership structure and international scope.
+a) Provide suitable remuneration for the dedication and responsibility assumed by the directors, in line with the market remuneration paid at companies of comparable capitalisation, size, ownership structure and international scope.
 This will be essential for recruiting and retaining the best candidates.

-c) Align the remuneration policy of the Company as a whole with its values, with its commitment to maximise its social dividend and with shareholder return, as these terms are defined in the By-Laws, and with the achievement of the long-term sustainability of the Company, all within the framework of the commitment of the Iberdrola group to all of its Stakeholders.
+b) Align the remuneration policy of the Company as a whole with its Purpose and Values, with its commitment to maximise its social dividend and with shareholder return, as these terms are defined in the By-Laws, and with the achievement of the long-term sustainability of the Company, all within the framework of the Iberdrola group's commitment to all of its Stakeholders.

-d) Ensure that the remuneration helps to achieve the strategic goals of Iberdrola, which are periodically published.
+c) Ensure that the remuneration helps to achieve the strategic goals of Iberdrola, which are regularly published and updated.

-As regards the executive directors, the Director Remuneration Policy follows the same standards as the Senior Officer Remuneration Policy and shares the same principles and guidelines as the remuneration policy for all employees of the Company: a commitment to the Mission, Vision and Values of the Iberdrola group, personal and corporate ethics, excellence in hiring, continuous training, gender equality, meritocracy and recognition of talent, reconciliation, and relevancy of the variable component of the remuneration package.
+Furthermore, the Director Remuneration Policy follows the same standards regarding the executive directors as the Senior Management Remuneration Policy and shares the same principles and guidelines as the remuneration policy for all professionals of the Company: a commitment to the Purpose and Values, personal and corporate ethics, excellence in selection, continuous training, inclusion and gender equality, meritocracy and recognition of talent, reconciliation, and relevancy of the variable component of the remuneration package.

 In particular, the main principles governing the remuneration of the executive directors are the following:

-a) Ensure that the remuneration, in terms of structure and total amount, is in line with best practices, as well as competitive vis-à-vis that of comparable entities at the domestic and international level, taking into account the situation of the regions in which the Group operates.
+a) Ensure that the remuneration, in terms of structure and total amount, is in line with best practices, as well as competitive vis-à-vis that of comparable entities at the domestic and international level, taking into account the situation of the markets in which the group operates.

-b) Establish the remuneration in accordance with objective standards based on individual performance and on the achievement of the business objectives of the Company and the Group.
+b) Establish the remuneration based on objective standards relating to the group's strategy, individual performance and the achievement of business goals.

-c) Include a significant annual variable component tied to performance and to the achievement of specific, pre-established, quantifiable objectives in line with the corporate interest, the Mission, Vision and Values of the Iberdrola group and the strategic goals of the Company.
-The application of this Director Remuneration Policy shall take into consideration economic/financial, operational/industrial, environmental and sustainability parameters, including those relating to the energy transition, to the mitigation of and adaptation to climate change, and others relating to the Sustainable Development Goals.
+c) Include a significant annual variable component tied to performance and to the achievement of specific, pre-established, quantifiable objectives in line with the corporate interest and goals of the Company.
+For these purposes, the application of this Director Remuneration Policy shall take into account long-term financial, operational/industrial, environmental and sustainability parameters, including those relating to the energy transition, to the mitigation of and adaptation to climate change, and others relating to the Sustainable Development Goals.

 e) Set appropriate maximum limits to any variable remuneration as well as suitable mechanisms in order for the Company to be able to obtain reimbursement of the variable components of remuneration if the payment has not conformed to the terms of performance or if such variable components have been paid based on information later shown to be inaccurate.